10 Money Saving Tips (that actually work)

 So Emma logs into her credit card account online and adds Dan as an authorized user.

-Within 30 days, Dan's credit score goes up 80 points.
+And his credit score goes up 80 points.

 In finance, I've watched people do this over and over again.